henri123lemoine/life-logging/README.md

 - Additional audio format support (MP3, OGG)
 - Enhanced visualizations and customization options
 - Metrics and monitoring
-- Authentication and rate limiting for public deployments
-- Long-term storage and retrieval of audio data (e.g. save audio data to disk every minute, and persist in s3)
+- Long-term storage and retrieval of audio data (e.g. save audio data to disk every minute, and persist in s3 once a day)
+- Websocket support for real-time audio streaming
+- Transcription from audio data.
+E.g.: Every 30 seconds, get audio from last minute, transcribe it, and combine to previous previous transcriptions with diff(?) algorithm to make a full-time transcription.
+- Audio analysis.
+E.g.: Detect live note (for whistling/singing practice), clean audio, etc.

 ## Acknowledgments